2018 Australian strawberry contamination: Related incidents

 On 17 September 2018, a 62-year-old woman suffering from a mental illness was cautioned after she allegedly contaminated a banana with a metal object at a supermarket in Maryborough, Queensland.
 Queensland Police stated the incident was not linked to the contamination crisis.

 On 18 September, New South Wales Police announced needles had been discovered in bananas and apples in two separate incidents in the Sydney area.
 Detective Superintendent Daniel Doherty reminded the public of the importance to report incidents of contamination and "to be vigilant and exercise caution when buying strawberries and other fruit in NSW."
 Doherty confirmed police were investigating "more than 20 incidents in New South Wales, but nationally, the number is much higher."
 The apple was part of a pack of six, purchased from a Woolworths at The Ponds.

 On 20 September, New South Wales Police reported that a young boy had been arrested after admitting to hiding sewing needles in strawberries as part of what police consider to be "a prank".
 The current penalty in New South Wales for the deliberate contamination of food is up to 10 years in jail; however, Australia's Prime Minister, Scott Morrison, had stated that "the government plans to increase the maximum jail term to 15 years.

-Also on 20 September, a customer in West Gosford on the New South Wales Central Coast discovered a needle inside a mango.
+On 20 September, a customer in West Gosford on the New South Wales Central Coast discovered a needle inside a mango.

 In the wake of the needle crisis, Foodstuffs NZ made the decision to halt the distribution of Australian strawberries in all their New Zealand stores including New World, Pak'nSave, and Four Square.
 Countdown said that strawberries grown in New Zealand had not been affected, but it was in contact with New Zealand and Australian authorities.